DONATION FOR COWS (GAU CHARA DAAN) FOR FEEDING COWS

-- Cow Donation or Gau Daan for feeding food to cows in Gaushalas.
+- Cow Donation for feeding food to cows in Gaushalas or Gau Chara Daan.

-- Puja for Gau Daan and Food Donation to Cows based on the Vedic Guidelines & on an auspicious day to gain the desired effect by this auspicious karma.
+- Gau Daan or Food Donation to Cows would be done based on the Vedic Guidelines & on an auspicious day to gain the desired effect by this auspicious karma.

-- Get blessings of the 33 Crore Gods & Goddesses with cow donation.
+- Get blessings of the 33 Crore Gods & Goddesses with donation of the Chara or the food for cows.

 Cow Donation comes comes in 4 Options:

-Which days are best for booking the Puja?
+Which days are best for booking the Cow Donation?

 - All days are auspicious for cow donation, read the article below for details or contact-us for further details.